 Small teams have it rough right now.
 Sixty-six percent of small business owners say attracting the right talent will be “somewhat or very difficult” in the next six months, according to a NEXT Insurance survey of 1,500 small business owners (May 2025).
 And it’s not just perception - 89% of small business owners actively hiring reported “few or no” qualified applicants, per the NFIB Jobs Report (December 2025).

-The tools below are sorted by how well they solve the small-team problem: limited headcount, tight budgets, and zero tolerance for slow hiring processes.
-If you're new to AI recruiting, each listing spells out what the tool actually does, what it costs, and where it falls short.
+Sorted by how well they solve the small-team and small-business hiring problem.
+Limited headcount, tight budgets, and zero tolerance for slow processes are the shared constraints here.
+Each listing spells out what the tool actually does, what it costs, and where it falls short.

 Why Small Teams Need a Different Kind of Recruiting Tool